evanhzg/laravel-template/README.md

 3. Install all the dependencies with ```composer i``` or ```composer install```
 4. Install npm packages with ```npm i``` or ```npm install```

-Now, the installations should have gone well.
+> Now, the installations ___should___ have gone well.
 If not, check if your PHP version is >= 8.1 on your environment.
 (I had to update my MAMP once to get the right versions so think about this before changing anything inside the template)

+---

 ## Starting Local Server